ccnvxii/ccnvxii-goit-markup-hw-05/README.md

 # goit-markup-hw-02

-This repository contains the HTML markup for the second homework assignment of the GoIT Markup course.
+This repository contains the HTML markup for the second homework assignment of the GoIT course.
 The project focuses on creating a semantic HTML structure based on the provided design mockup, with basic CSS styling.

 🔗 **Live Page**: [Link to the live page](https://ccnvxii.github.io/goit-markup-hw-02/#)